Lenham

-Lenham is a market village and civil parish in Kent situated on the southern edge of the North Downs, 9 mi east of Maidstone.
+Lenham is a market village and civil parish in the Maidstone district, in Kent, England, situated on the southern edge of the North Downs, 9 mi east of Maidstone.
 The picturesque square in the village has two public houses (one of which is a hotel), a couple of restaurants, and a tea-room.
-Lenham has a population of 3,370 according to the 2011 Census.
+The parish has a population of 3,370 according to the 2011 Census.

 Lenham railway station is on the Maidstone East Line.

 The village is at the main source of the Great Stour and the Stour Valley Walk starts here, heading to Ashford and on to Canterbury and the English Channel near Sandwich.
 It is also the source of the River Len, which flows in a westerly direction to join the River Medway at Maidstone.